NVIDIA/spark-rapids/docs/compatibility.md

 As a workaround, `\A` and `\Z` can be used instead of `^` and `$`.

+### Null support

+The GPU implementation of RLike supports null characters in the input but does not support null characters in the regular expression and will fall back to the CPU in this case.

 ### Qualifiers with nothing to repeat

 Spark supports qualifiers in cases where there is nothing to repeat.
 For example, Spark supports `a*+` and this